There are always times in life when fear and worry try to overtake our minds and hearts.

 Let the Word bless and keep you!

-In the comments below, tell me what scriptures are a comfort to you and help you when you are tempted to be afraid.
+In the comments below, tell me what scriptures speak to you when you are tempted to be afraid.

 Join the Little Blog Family